 A (non-circular) de Bruijn sequence w of order n is a word such that every word of length n appears exactly once in w as a factor.
 In this paper, we generalize the concept to different settings: the multi-shift de Bruijn sequence and the pseudo de Bruijn sequence.
 An m-shift de Bruijn sequence of order n is a word such that every word of length n appears exactly once in w as a factor that starts at a position im + 1 for some integer $i \ge 0$.
 A pseudo de Bruijn sequence of order n with respect to an antimorphic involution θ is a word such that for every word u of length n the total number of appearances of u and $\theta(u)$ as a factor is one.
-We show that the number of m-shift de Bruijn sequences of order n is $a^n!a^{(m-n)(a^n-1)}$ for $1 \le n \le m$ and is $(a^m!)^{a^{n-m}}$ for $1 \le m \le n$, where a is the size of the alphabet.
-We provide two algorithms for generating a multi-shift de Bruijn sequence.
-The multi-shift de Bruijn sequence is important for solving the Frobenius problem in a free monoid.
-We show that the existence of pseudo de Bruijn sequences depends on the given alphabet and antimorphic involution, and obtain formulas for the number of such sequences in some particular settings.
+We show that the number of m-shift de Bruijn sequences of order n is $a^n!a^{(m-n)(a^n-1)}$ for $1 \le n \le m$ and is $(a^m!)^{a^n-m}$ for $1 \le m \le n$, where a is the size of the alphabet.
+We provide two algorithms for generating a multi-shift de Bruijn sequences depends on the given alphabet and antimorphic involution, and obtain formulas for the number of such sequences in some particular settings.

-1 Introduction
+1. Introduction

 If a word w can be written as w = xyz, then the words x, y, and z are called the prefix, factor, and suffix of w, respectively.
 A word w over Σ is called a de Bruijn sequence of order n if each word in Σ^n appears exactly once in w as a factor.
-For example, 00110 is a binary de Bruijn sequence of order 2 since each binary word of length two appears in it exactly once as a factor: 00110 = (00)110 = 0(01)10 = 00(11)0 = 001(10).
+For example, 00110 is a binary de Bruijn sequence of order 2 since each binary word of length two appears in it exactly once as a factor: 00110 = (00)110 = 0(01)10 = 00(11)0 = 00(11)0.
 The de Bruijn sequence can be understood by the following game.
 Suppose there is an infinite supply of balls, each of which is labeled by a letter in Σ , and suppose there is a glass pipe that can hold balls in a vertical line.
 On the top of that pipe is an opening, through which one can drop balls into that pipe, and on the bottom is a trap-door, which can support the weight of at most n balls.
 When there are more than n balls in the pipe, the trap-door opens and those balls at the bottom drop off until only n balls remain.
 If we put balls with letters in the order as appeared exactly in a de Bruijn sequence of order n on the alphabet Σ , then every n ball sequence will appear exactly once in the pipe.
-It is easy to see that a de-Bruijn sequence of order n, if it exists, is of length $|\Sigma|^n + n - 1$ and its suffix of length n - 1 is identical to its prefix of length n-1.
-So, sometimes a de-Bruijn sequence is written in a circular form by omitting the last n-1 letters.
+It is easy to muldebruinew see that a de-Bruijn sequence of order n, if it exists, is of length $|\Sigma|^n + n - 1$ and its suffix of length n - 1 is identical to its prefix of length n - 1.
+So, sometimes a de-Bruijn sequence is written in a circular form by omitting the last n - 1 letters.